 What if I have a friend that would like to volunteer in my class?

 We can help them gain clearance to start volunteering in your class.
 Let your friend know to sign up with the Education Fund to become a volunteer.
-The first step is to attend an information session (in-person or online) and to let us know that they want to volunteer in your classroom.
+The first step is to complete the online information session and then to let us know that they want to volunteer in your classroom.

-I’m a student.
+I’m a high school student.
 How do I apply for a scholarship?

-High school seniors may apply for a Maisin Scholar Award.
+High school seniors in SFUSD may apply for a Maisin Scholar Award.
 Be sure to review the requirements and eligibility before submitting an application.